giannilmbd/dynare/doc/manual/source/introduction.rst

 Dynare is a software platform for handling a wide class of economic models, in particular dynamic stochastic general equilibrium (DSGE) and overlapping generations (OLG) models.
+Its history is described in :cite:t:`Cherrier:2023`.
 The models solved by Dynare include those relying on the *rational expectations* hypothesis, wherein agents form their expectations about the future in a way consistent with the model.
 But Dynare is also able to handle models